jvassev/ansinetes/README.md

 Every component authenticates to the apiserver using a private key under a service account (mapping the CN to the username).
 The default service account for the kube-system namespace has all privileges.

 Additionally an `admin` user is created and is used by `kubectl`.
 There is also username/password authentication configured for the admin user (for easy Dashboard access) with default password `pass123`.
-You can change it or add other users to the file `token.csv` before bootstrapping the cluster.
+You can change it or add other users to the file `token.csv` during bootstrapping of the cluster.

 Only four add-ons are deployed: Dashboard, DNS, Heapster and Registry.
 The add-ons yaml files may be touched a bit and made to work with ansible.

 While not technically an add-on an OpenVPN [service](https://github.com/jvassev/openvpn-k8s) is also deployed by default.
 During development it is sometimes very useful to make your workstation part of the Kubernetes service network.
-When you run the playbook `kubernetes-bootstrap.yaml` an openvpn client configuration is re-generated locally.
-You can then "join" the Kubernetes service and pod network using:
+When you run the playbook `clients.yaml` an openvpn client configuration is re-generated locally.
+You can then "join" the Kubernetes service and pod network using any openvpn client:
 ```bash
 $ sudo openvpn --script-security 2 --config ovpn-client.conf
 Sun Sep 18 22:40:05 2016 OpenVPN 2.3.7 x86_64-pc-linux-gnu [SSL (OpenSSL)] [LZO] [EPOLL] [PKCS11] [MH] [IPv6] built on Jul  8 2015